EllenSt264/my-Next-Game/README.md

 -----

+## UX

+### Strategy Plane

-## Project Purpose
+#### Project Purpose

 The primary aim of this website is to help gamers decide which game they should play next.
 The website aims to establish a gaming community platform where users can read and submit game reviews, create their own profiles, customise game playlists and reach out to other members of the community.

-### Project Goals
+#### Project Goals

 The most siginficant goal of this web application is to ensure that the expectations of the target audience is met.
 The web application must offer a wide selection of games for users to browse through, and sort those games into relevant categories to make the navigation of the site easy and intuitive.
 It is also important to include C-R-U-D functionality to site that meets user expectations and follows the overarching schema of the project.

-### Project Owner Goals
+#### Site Owner Goals

 The primary goal is to establish a community platform that would have the potential to grow and thrive as a real-world application.
 It is imperative that the application has a high-quality layout and UX design, meets acccessibility guidelines, prioritizes its information appropriately and handles the back-end intuitively.

-### Target Audience
+#### Target Audience

 The target audience is gamers, coming from a wide range of platforms and backgrounds.
-However, the site is more catered to PC gamers as the game data that is used in the web application derives from a PC video game distrubtion service: Steam.
+However, the site is more catered to PC gamers as the game data that is used in the web application derives from a PC video game distrubtion service: [Steam](https://store.steampowered.com/).
 Also, a majority of the games present on the site have an age rating that is only suitable for late teenage years and above.

 -----

-## User Stories
+### User Stories

-### First Time User Goals
+#### First Time User Goals

 - As a first time user I want to immediately understand the purpose of the application.